-Our history
+Our buildings and history

 For over 160 years Anglicans have gathered to worship God and serve the local community at the corner of George and Moor Streets in Fitzroy.